-Ever thought of getting away to the snow for a camping trip this winter?
+Ever considered camping in the snow?
 It’s not all cold nights and frozen toothpaste in the morning.
 With a little preparation ahead of time, a snow camping trip can be full of fun.
-Whether you’re into snow-play, hiking or a good yarn by a cozy campfire with your mates at night – here are some tips for your next weekend getaway to the High Country this winter.
+Whether you’re into snow-play, hiking, or a good yarn by a cozy campfire with your mates at night – this blog defrosts the top tips for a successful camping experience in the snow.

-Looking out across the Victorian Alps towards Mount Feathertop.
+The Victorian Alps towards Mount Feathertop.
+Image: Brendan Barnes

 Driving through the alpine regions in winter means your car will be subjected to very cold temperatures and icy conditions.
-Making sure you are well equipped and that everything is running smoothly ensures there’s less chance of problems when on the road.
+Making sure you are well equipped with everything operating smoothly ensures there are likely to be less problems on the road.

-Have your mechanic check everything is working properly before you leave, particularly:
+Have your mechanic properly assess that everything is working before you leave, including:

-- The battery can crank start in cold conditions.
+- The battery: can it crank-start in cold conditions?

-- The radiator coolant is topped up and contains an antifreeze mix.
+- The radiator coolant: is it topped up and containing an anti-freeze mix?

 Hire or purchase a set of snow chains.
-These can feel a bit intimidating, but the store will normally do a ‘test fit’ on your vehicle before you drive away.
-This will ensure you have the right size for your tyres.
+These can feel a bit intimidating, but the store will normally do a ‘test fit’ on your vehicle before you drive away, to ensure you have the right size for your tyres.

-- Be sure to take note of the steps when they put them on.
+- Be sure to take note of the steps when they fit them

-- Have a go of fitting and removing the chains yourself when you get home, so you are familiar before your trip.
+- Have a go at fitting and removing the chains yourself when you get home, so you are familiar before the trip.

-- Pack waterproof gloves (that can get muddy), a small tarp to kneel on, a head torch, a high-vis vest, and perhaps an old rain jacket that can also get muddy.
+- Pack waterproof gloves (that you’re OK with getting muddy), a small tarp to kneel on, a head torch, a high-vis vest, and perhaps an old rain jacket that can also withstand mud.
 Keep these in easy reach for when you need to fit your chains.

 Do you have a diesel car?
 Regular diesel fuel ‘waxes’ at low temperatures, which causes blockages in the fuel system.